27 Apr Madstock Memories

 Saturday 8 August 1992 was a momentous day in Madness history – the first time all seven members had played together since 1985.
 It also marked an emotional comeback for a band who’d split acrimoniously in 1986, and struggled thereafter.
 Fans came from all four corners of the the UK – and beyond – to greet their heroes and sing themselves hoarse to every word.
 Here are their Madstock memories…

-GRAHAM YATES: From the moment I opened my copy of NME in May 1992 and saw the advert announcing the return of The Madnificent Seven, I knew August 8 would be a truly special day.
+GRAHAM YATES: From the moment I saw the advert announcing the return of The Madnificent Seven, I knew August 8 would be a truly special day.
 I knew that nothing – not even the passing of a loved one – would stop me attending.
 Having lived through the post-1986 wilderness years, I’d convinced myself that surely I was the last remaining Madness fan.
 So the news that the seven ragged men would once again be gracing a stage together, and on a direct train line from my hometown, really was the best thing since sliced bread.

 ANTHONY WALLACE: I always knew they’d do a comeback.
 So when the gig was announced I ran straight out, got a tattoo and bought my first pair of DMs.